 The duration of the Whale Watch boat trip is 3 hours, and the cost was 9,900 ISK or about $120 Canadian dollars, but it was worth every penny and it is an experience not to be missed, if you visit Iceland.

 Heading back to shore - the last Whale of the day

 As soon as we returned to land, we had to set off on our journey to Staður, where we would spend the night, which was about 3 hours drive from Hauganes, a journey of 245 kilometres.

 Inside the North Star Hotel at 23:00 hrs - still light outside!

 The North Star Hotel was the closest thing to a North American-style Motel that I saw in Iceland, the rooms were clean and comfortable and the price was reasonable and included a hearty breakfast the next morning!

-When we settled down for the night, we noticed that it was still light outside - in Iceland it stays light for a long time - it went darker around 11:30 and just after 3:00 am it was getting light again, but it was more like dusk the whole night.
+When we settled down for the night, we noticed that it was still light outside - in Iceland it stays light for a long time - it went darker around 11:30 pm and around 3:00 am it was getting light again, but it was more like dusk the whole night.

 In fact, there were birds outside our window, singing ALL night!

-The next morning we had to be up and ready to go by 10:00 because we were heading back to Reykjavik for our last full day in Iceland.
+The next morning we had to be up, packed and ready to go by 10:00 because we were heading back to Reykjavik for our last full day in Iceland.